-In this post we present two circuit ideas for creating Christmas tree decoration.
-The first idea explains a PCB mounted LED Christmas tree which blinks many LEDs in glittering manner imitating a small Christmas tree.
-The second designs describes a single IC random LED effect generator which can be installed over a real Christmas tree for decorating it with randomly blinking LED lights.
+In this post we present 3 circuit ideas for creating beautiful Christmas tree light decorations.
+The first idea explains a transistorized flashing blinking LED string light which can be mounted on a Christmas tree.
+The second circuit diagram describes an LED light effect generator which can be also installed over a real Christmas tree for decorating it with glittering LED lights.
+The third circuit uses IC 4060 for generating random light effect using many different colored LEDs.
+At end of the post we also learn an 8 function Christmas tree light circuit, which is a bonus.

-The circuit diagram for the Electronic LED Christmas Tree can be witnessed in the following figure.
+The second circuit diagram for the Electronic LED Christmas Tree light can be witnessed in the following figure which uses four IC 555 for generating the light effect.
 The circuit gets the power from two D batteries connected in series.

 The circuit employs a couple of 7556 dual timers, U1 and U2, in order to accomplish the random pulsating light effect.
 Half of the section of each timer is utilized like an astable multivibrator (clock generator) configured to some other clock speed.